Tschuck/valence-bond/README.md

   npm install -g electron-prebuilt
 ```

+Notice : <b>Please clone the project in to your node_modules, currently no npm version exists.</b>

 Require the valence start script and be sure to load it with the absolute path.
 Without this, the application may not run successfully when it was build.